TomHeaven/msba_reid/README.md

 INPUT.SIZE_TRAIN '[384, 128]' \
 INPUT.SIZE_TEST '[384, 128]'
 ```
 The parameter TEST.WEIGHT specify the pretrained weight path.
+The val.py will also report results with re-rank and flipping inference, which is much better.

 # Switch between MMNet-a and MMNet-b
 MMNet-b achieves better performance on CUHK03(Detected) dataset.
 Switch to MMNet-b by